 Don’t make an excuse to leave: Everyone sees through the ‘I’m just popping to the toilet’ line – you’ll be more respected if at the natural end of a conversation you say ‘it was lovely to meet you, I should probably go mingle – can I take your business card?’
 Make sure you write a note of what you spoke about – whether their football team or business area – on the business card.
 It can be handy for follow up.

 Consider other networking opportunities: Joining a coworking space, such as Camden Collective, can be a very effective yet casual networking opportunity.

 Follow up!
 You should make the effort to follow up no more than two days after meeting, referencing a specific thing you spoke about.
 Whether you’re proposing a coffee or just requesting to connect on LinkedIn, make sure they know you remember the conversation.

 Finally, have a strategy: Spend time working out which people you want to meet, which events you should be attending, and reviewing the guest list for those events.
-Make sure you’ve identified your reasons to network and review your progress, or attend a networking course, like this one offered by the Business & IP Centre, London.
+Make sure you’ve identified your reasons to network and review your progress, or attend a networking course.
 Practice makes perfect, so throw yourself into it, and good luck!

 How to Grow Your Business in the Post-pandemic World